jzuhone/pyxsim/doc/source/source_models.rst

   location known to pyXSIM is used.
 * ``model_vers``: The version identifier string for the model files, e.g. "2.0.2".
 The default depends on the model used.
+* ``var_elem``: Used to specify the abundances of specific elements, whether via floating-point numbers of yt fields.
+A dictionary of elements and values should be specified.
+See :ref:`var-abund` below for more details.
 * ``nolines``: If set to ``True``, the photons for this source will be generated assuming no emission lines.
 Default: ``False``
 * ``abund_table``: The solar abundance table assumed for the different elements.
 See the discussion